Last Reviewed: Wednesday 20 May 2020

 Any decisions we make will be based on the latest Public Health and Government advice, which is updated daily.

 This page will be regularly updated with new information.

-All Care Homes, and our Orchard Grove Reablement Centre, are closed to all visitors until further notice.
-We remain open to admissions as social care plays a vital role in freeing up much needed NHS beds.
+All of our Care Homes, and our two Reablement Centres, are closed to all visitors until further notice.
+We remain open to admissions, where possible, as social care plays a vital role in freeing up much needed NHS beds.

 We understand how important visiting is, both for families and for the wellbeing of residents, so we have given this decision careful consideration.
-However, we feel this is the right decision, at the right time, and will help us keep people safe.
+However, we feel this is the right decision and will help us keep people safe.